rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 ```

 #### SCSS (or another pre-processor)
-You can also import css from the node_modules folder.
+You can also import CSS from the node_modules folder.

 _cedar.scss_
 ```js